-Mahesh Patankar provides analytical and research support to RAP’s India team on wholesale market design, innovation in tariff design, and integration of electric vehicles and renewables into the grid.
-He also advises the team on strategic engagements with stakeholders in Indian states, including governments, utilities, regulators, think tanks, and civil society.
+Mahesh Patankar provides analytical and research support to RAP’s India strategy, specifically related to bringing innovations in the Indian wholesale market design, distribution sector reforms, and integration of electric vehicles and renewables into the grid.
+He also advises the team on strategic engagements with stakeholders in Indian states, including governments, utilities, regulators, think tanks and civil society.

-Before assuming the additional role of senior advisor, Dr. Patankar developed and nurtured a niche advisory service providing cutting-edge solutions on policy, financing, and implementation in the electricity, transportation, and smart built environments.
-He advises the World Bank Group on water conservation in agriculture, urban, and industrial settings through leading a multi-stakeholder platform that includes the public and private sectors and civil society.
+Dr. Patankar leads MP Ensystems Advisory Pvt.
+Ltd., a niche advisory service providing cutting-edge solutions on policy, financing and implementation in the electricity, transportation and smart built environments in emerging economies in Asia, Africa and Eastern Europe.
+He advises the World Bank Group on water conservation in agriculture, urban and industrial settings through leading a multistakeholder platform that includes the public and private sectors and civil society.
+He is also an adjunct fellow (nonresident) with the Center for Strategic and International Studies’ Wadhwani Chair in U.S.-India Policy Studies.

 Dr. Patankar holds an undergraduate degree in chemical engineering (1991) from Shivaji University, a master’s in financial management (1997) from the University of Mumbai, and a doctorate (2006) from the Indian Institute of Technology Bombay, where he focused on transitions to alternative public transportation strategies linking policies and implementation.